 It may also be water-based.

-White lead, or red lead, or zinc oxide, or iron oxide, or titanium white, or aluminium powder, or lithophone may be used as the base.
+White lead, red lead, zinc oxide, iron oxide, titanium white, aluminum powder, or lithophone may be used as the base.

-Mostly Linseed oil, or alkyd resins, or acrylic resin, or epoxy resins are used as the vehicle.
+Mostly Linseed oil, alkyd resins, acrylic resin, or epoxy resins are used as the vehicle.